-The following tests may be used to diagnose Hodgkin lymphoma:
+The following tests may be performed to diagnose Hodgkin lymphoma:

-Physical examination/blood tests.
+Physical examination/Blood tests.
 Children tend to have larger lymph nodes than adults.
-Usually, a child has enlarged lymph nodes for several weeks or months before a doctor suspects Hodgkin lymphoma, which is uncommon in children.
+Usually, a child has enlarged lymph nodes for several weeks or months before a doctor suspects Hodgkin lymphoma, which is uncommon in this age group.
 The doctor first looks for signs of a more common infection that may cause the lymph nodes to swell and may prescribe antibiotics.

-Blood tests. may also be done to check blood counts and evaluate how the liver and kidneys are working.
-There is no specific blood test for Hodgkin lymphoma, but changes in blood counts (such as unexplained anemia or a low number of red blood cells) are sometimes more common in children with Hodgkin lymphoma.
+Blood tests may also be done to check blood counts and evaluate how the liver and kidneys are working.
+There is no specific blood test for Hodgkin lymphoma, but changes in blood counts, such as unexplained anemia or a low number of red blood cells, are sometimes more common in people with Hodgkin lymphoma.

 To perform a standard biopsy for Hodgkin lymphoma, a surgeon cuts through the skin and removes an entire lymph node or a piece of a mass of lymph nodes.
 In children, a lymph node biopsy is usually performed with general anesthesia or conscious sedation, in which the child is awake but the pain and discomfort are lessened with medication.

 Sometimes, a doctor may first try to obtain tissue from the lymph node by doing a fine needle aspiration biopsy.
 In this test, a thin needle is used to remove small amounts of fluid and tissue from the lymph node.
-This type of biopsy may not provide enough tissue to diagnose the disease, so it is recommended only when a standard, surgical biopsy may be too difficult or dangerous.
+This type of biopsy may not provide enough tissue to diagnose the disease, so it is recommended only when a standard, surgical biopsy cannot be done.

-If a biopsy confirms the diagnosis of Hodgkin lymphoma, several tests and scans can help the doctor learn more about the disease, show how far the disease has spread (a process called staging), and indicate how well treatment is working.
-These scans and tests may include:
+If a biopsy confirms the diagnosis of Hodgkin lymphoma, several tests and scans can help the doctor learn more about the disease and, through a process called staging, show how far the disease has spread.
+The tests and scans can also show how well treatment is working.
+Tests may include:

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.
 For instance, a chest x-ray will show whether lymph nodes in the mediastinum are enlarged.
-Mediastinal tumors that take up one-third or more of the chest cavity are considered "bulky."
-They may cause coughing or breathing problems by narrowing the airway.
+A mediastinal tumor that takes up one-third or more of the chest cavity is considered "bulky."
+It may cause coughing or breathing problems by narrowing the airway.

 Computed tomography (CT) scan.
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-A contrast medium (a special dye) is injected into a vein to provide better detail.
+A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
+A computer combines these pictures into a detailed, 3-dimensional or 3D image that shows any abnormalities or tumors.
+A CT scan can be used to measure the tumor’s size.
+A special dye called a contrast medium is given before the scan to provide better detail on the image.
+The dye can be injected into a patient’s vein and/or given as a pill or liquid to swallow.
 The CT scan shows if lymph nodes in the chest or abdomen are enlarged, which may be a sign of cancer.
-Also, this test will show if the organs—such as the lungs, liver, or spleen—are involved.
+Also, this test will show if other organs, such as the lungs, liver, or spleen, are involved.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium (a special dye) may be injected into a patient’s vein to create a clearer picture.
+MRI can be used to measure the tumor’s size.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein and/or given as a pill or liquid to swallow.
 This test may be used instead of or in addition to a CT scan at diagnosis or during follow-up care to check for lymphoma in the abdomen, bones, or lymph nodes in the chest.

-After these diagnostic tests are done, your child’s doctor will review all of the results with you.
-If the diagnosis is cancer, these results also help the doctor describe the cancer; this is called staging.
-Learn more about the first steps to take after a diagnosis of cancer.
+After diagnostic tests are done, your child’s doctor will review the results with you.
+If the diagnosis is Hodgkin lymphoma, these results also help the doctor describe the cancer.
+This is called staging.